MEADecarb/FOAChat/README.md

 ## Security Considerations

-Your data's security and privacy are important to us.
-Here’s how we ensure it:
+Your data's security and privacy are important here are the cybersecruity features:

 1. **Local Processing**